andreacampi/cloudfoundry-vagrant/README.md

 This will take quite a while, so go grab a coffee

-When done, you have a running CloudFoundry / VCAP VM running; which can be accessed via the localhost:9022 tunnel created by vagrant.
+When done, you have a running CloudFoundry / VCAP VM running; which can be accessed via the localhost:9080 NAT created by vagrant.

-Follow [these instructions to try out your setup](https://github.com/cloudfoundry/oss-docs/tree/master/vcap/single_and_multi_node_deployments_with_dev_setup#trying-your-setup), remembering that your API url is: ```http://api.vcap.me:9022```
+Follow [these instructions to try out your setup](https://github.com/cloudfoundry/oss-docs/tree/master/vcap/single_and_multi_node_deployments_with_dev_setup#trying-your-setup), remembering that your API url is: ```http://api.vcap.me:9080```

 ## Configuration